slaufer/chatgpt-cli/README.md

   Message arguments are added to the conversation in the order in which they are specified on the command line.

   API ARGUMENTS:
-  -p, --api <identifier>       Identifier of the API adapter to use.
-(See ADAPTERS below.) (default: openai) -o, --api-options <options>  API option, in the format key=value.
+  -p, --api <identifier>       Identifier of the API adapter to use. (default: openai) -o, --api-options <options>  API option, in the format key=value.
 May be used multiple times.

-(See ADAPTERS below.)
+  See ADAPTERS below for a list of API identifiers.

   OTHER ARGUMENTS:
   -n, --non-interactive        Disable interactive mode, get a completion and exit.
 Use message arguments to specify the conversation.